ricgrangeia/ai-process-automation-hub-mailflow/README.md

 - [ ] Webhook notifications on classification events
 - [ ] Docker health check endpoints
 - [ ] Audit log viewer in dashboard
+- [ ] On System reboot how not lose Redis queue
+- [ ] Add communication thru telegram to ask something about the emails if needed

 See [CHANGELOG.md](CHANGELOG.md) for the full history.